 Congregation is the deciding voice on important matters such as changes in the University's constitution and major new university policies.
-Congregation is the supreme governing body, which mainly consists of the members of the faculties, the members of the governing bodies of the colleges and other societies (except the Permanent Private Halls), and all those working in any university department or institution who hold posts on Administrative, Senior Library, Museum, and Computing Staff Grades 3 and above, on Research Staff Grades 2 and above, and on any other equivalent academic-related grades.
+Congregation is the supreme governing body, which mainly consists of the members of the faculties, the members of the governing bodies of the colleges and other societies (except the Permanent Private Halls), and all those working in any university department or institution who hold posts on Grades 8 and above.
 Details of eligibility can be found in Statute IV, Sect.
 3.

 Congregation's business consists of considering the Statutes or resolutions put to it by Council, and electing members of Council and certain other university bodies.
 Procedures for raising issues at congregation can be found on the governance website.
 Congregation is required to approve nominations for the appointment or reappointment of the Vice-Chancellor.
 It has the standing to discuss or to ask questions about the Vice-Chancellor's Annual Oration and the University's Annual Report.
 It is also formally the body which confers degrees of the University (including honorary degrees proposed to Congregation by Council).